JvanKatwijk/qt-dab/README.md

 whether or not a signal should be audible.
  * touching the *copyright symbol* shows (or, if visible, hides) a small widget with acknowledgements for using external libraries;

- * touching with the *right hand mouse button* the text on the dynamic label (Grover Washington, Jr - Mister magic) a small menu shows to put the text on the clipboard;
+ * touching with the *right hand mouse button* the text on the dynamic label Toto - Rosanna) a small menu shows to put the text on the clipboard (see also below the configuration widget).

  * the button labeled *scan* controls the visibility of a the scan handler widget;
  * the button labeled *http* controls the http handler with which a map (with the transmitters) will be shown;